jakerGetFluid/charlie-porfolio/wp-content/plugins/envira-gallery-lite/readme.txt

 * Fix: Removed unused image files

 = 1.3.5.7 =
-* Fix: Use WP_Query to get galleries by slug when cache/transient is empty, preventing output blanking after a day when using caching plugins
+* Fix: Use WP_Query to get galleries by slug when cache/transient is empty, preventing gallery output blanking after a day when using caching plugins

 = 1.3.5.6 =
 * Fix: Menu icon would not display when All In One WP Security activated

 = 1.3.5.5 =
-* Fix: Use WP_Query to get galleries when cache/transient is empty, preventing output blanking after a day when using caching plugins
+* Fix: Use WP_Query to get galleries when cache/transient is empty, preventing gallery output blanking after a day when using caching plugins

 = 1.3.5.4 =
-* Fix: Slug would not save when changed
+* Fix: Gallery slug would not save when changed

 = 1.3.5.3 =
 * Fix: Close icon display on modals for WordPress 4.4